 Depending on the type, cancer and cancer treatment (chemotherapy, radiotherapy, hormone therapy, etc) can affect:

-- some women’s ability to carry a pregnancy
+- some women’s and people with a uterus' ability to carry a pregnancy

-- some women’s and men’s ability to have sexual intercourse.
+- some people’s ability to have sexual intercourse.

 What you can do

-The Cancer and fertility section of the Victorian Assisted Reproductive Treatment Authority website describes options for protecting fertility for men and women diagnosed with cancer.
+The Cancer and fertility section of the Victorian Assisted Reproductive Treatment Authority website describes options for protecting fertility for people diagnosed with cancer.

 ● Freezing eggs